wshyang/csv-sanitizer/README.md

 - The script does not perform DNS resolution or check network connectivity.
 - The script does not validate the existence of the server or its configuration; it only validates the format of the hostname string.
 - The CSV files that need to be sanitized are placed in the same directory as the script.
-- The CSV files have a column named "Command / Event" that contains the command strings that need to be sanitized.
+- The CSV files have a column named "Command/Events" that contains the command strings that need to be sanitized.
 - The command strings do not contain any other special characters or symbols that need to be sanitized.

 ## Constraints